zenato/dailog-client/README.md

 ## Deployment

-Not support AWS because of limitation of *[Serverless Component]*(https://github.com/serverless-nextjs/serverless-next.js#features).
+Not support AWS because of limitation of [Serverless Component](https://github.com/serverless-nextjs/serverless-next.js#features).

 Use the *Vercel platform*.
 Run `vercel`.